VP, Strategic Partnerships

 Group messaging services, such as Slack and Twist, offer an alternative to email for teams or groups whose members need to interact frequently and informally.
 Rather than generating dozens of "Reply All" email messages to the same recipients, a group chat or messaging service functions more like a shared social media communication post that everyone can see.

-Online conferencing services, like Google Meet, Google Hangouts, Zoom, Webex, and Skype, facilitate remote face-to-face conversations for two or more people.
+Online conferencing services, like Google Meet, Google Hangouts, Zoom, Microsoft Teams, Webex, and Skype, facilitate remote face-to-face conversations for two or more people.
 Setting up and joining conferences may take more time and effort than sending email or making phone calls, but email does not offer immediacy, nor do emails or phone calls enable people to see one another's facial expressions.
-That may explain why the use of Zoom and Skype reportedly spiked after workers were sent home due to the novel coronavirus.2

 Project management services, such as Trello, Jira and Asana, are designed to help teams list, organize, prioritize, and track projects with multiple steps.
 Unlike documents, spreadsheets, calendars or white boards, project management systems have built-in functions that allow users to set up and share tasks in categories like "To Do," "Doing," "In Progress," or "Done."

 Scheduling services, like Calendly and Doodle, facilitate scheduling appointments and meetings.
 Rather than exchange multiple back-and-forth email or voicemail messages to find mutually agreeable times, these services enable users to set and show (or hide) their availability and request or book appointments on one another's schedules.

 All these services generally can be used online or with mobile devices.
 Many offer a free trial period so prospective users can do a test drive before they commit to an enterprise-level plan.